Caring For Aging Parents (Quickstart Guide)

 Losing a significant other is one of the most common reasons for depression among the elderly.

-Yet, knowing the greatest benefit of using it (getting in touch with you) will certainly make them interested.
+Some older people find it hard to learn how to use modern technology, yet, knowing the most significant benefit of using it (getting in touch with you) will keep them interested.

 Be patient and teach them the basics of modern technology.